-If you are a small retailer just starting out online, selling through an online marketplace may be a better model than hedging your bets on yilding, maintaining and operating an e-commerce website.
+If you are a small retailer just starting out online, selling through an online marketplace may be a better model than hedging your bets on yielding, maintaining and operating an e-commerce website.
 For one, you can set up shop in a marketplace in much less time.
 Also, marketplaces have one distinct advantage that a new website doesn’t- a dedicated audience.
-If you have decided that an online marketplace is the best starting point for you, you still need to decide which online marketplace serves your needs best.
+If you have decided that an online marketplace is the best starting point for you, you still need to decide which is the best online marketplace.

 In this article, we cover the pros and cons of the three most popular online marketplaces today- eBay, Amazon, and Etsy.
 We also give you a handy questionnaire that helps you decide which is the best online marketplace.